Architectural Foundation of Santa Barbara

 Each year at the Sketch Sessions, the children can choose to submit their drawings to the KDA Committee.
 From the drawings collected that year, the committee selects a “cross sectional representation” of the work including examples from all the participating age groups.
 These drawings are featured in the annual calendar (designed to include as many drawings as possible), as well as in the annual KDA Gallery Exhibition.
 Sponsors help underwrite the cost of printing 300 or so calendars each year that are then sold at the Architectural Foundation of Santa Barbara, the Santa Barbara Museum of Art, and several independent local bookstores.
 To inspire the community, AFSB gives calendars to Santa Barbara’s public officials, including the California Congressional Representative, State Senator, County Supervisors, City Council Members, and City and County Planning Commissioners, and others.

-Join us for the annual Gallery Opening Reception & Party showcasing the 2024 KDA artist’s work.
-This year’s exhibition will take place at AFSB’s beautiful Acheson House Art Gallery on November 10 from 1:00 p.m. – 3:00 p.m, and will be on display until January 4, 2025.
-The 2024 KDA drawings will also be featured along with the American Institute of Architects Santa Barbara Chapter’s Design Matters exhibition at the Faulkner Gallery in early 2025.
+Join us for the annual Gallery Show & Opening Celebration featuring an exhibition of drawings from 2025.
+This year’s exhibition will take place at AFSB’s beautiful Acheson House Art Gallery on Sunday, November 16 from 1:00 p.m. – 3:00 p.m, and will be on display through January 4, 2026.

-These long-standing traditions each year recognizes and celebrates the artist’s work as the calendar drawings are framed and displayed in these special exhibitions.
+This long-standing tradition each year recognizes and celebrates the artists’ work as the KDA Calendar drawings are framed and displayed in this special exhibition.

 KDA is proud to produce and share the annual calendar with our community.